 The Current Owners: General Smuts Foundation

 A non-profit company, the General Smuts War Veterans Foundation was registered in 1960 to administer and preserve the house and it was declared a National Monument in 1969.
 The General Smuts Foundation invites the public to join the Friends of the General Smuts Foundation, a voluntary organization dedicated to supporting the Museum in practical ways as well as fundraising.

-Sir Winston Churchill refers to the wild garden that General Smuts had designed and today the Smuts Koppie Grassland project also provide a safe haven for several animal and bird species, but unfortunately the herds of antelope that grazed here, have vanished.
-General Smuts, who had a degree in botany, also maintained a herbarium on the grounds.
-A hiking trial also passes the ruins of the “bywoners” (poor white labourers) cottage and their graves, another spot for Mark Rose-Christie’s ghosts.
+Sir Winston Churchill refers to the wild garden that General Smuts had designed and today the Smuts Koppie Grassland project also provides a safe haven for several animal and bird species, but unfortunately the herds of antelope that once grazed here have vanished.
+General Smuts, who had a degree in botany, also maintained an herbarium on the grounds.
+A hiking trial also passes the ruins of the “bywoners” (poor white laborers) cottage and their graves, another spot for Mark Rose-Christie’s ghosts.

 Upon restoration, the library books were returned and arranged in their original order on the shelves.

 All photos courtesy Micki Pistorius.

 The General Smuts Foundation: Information series, no 6.
 History of the Big House Doornkloof

 The General Smuts Foundation: Information series, no 1.
 Jan Christiaan Smuts 1870 – 1950 A Chronology